Partakithware/Cascade/README.md

     For example: MiniUPnP (libminiupnpc and libnatpmp)	UPnP and NAT-PMP	C (with C++ wrappers available)	The gold standard.
 Widely used in torrent clients like qBittorrent and Transmission.

+    Etc/Repeated needs below, but even more are needed than listed.

+    ⚠️ Areas for Improvement and Missing Features

+    While the structure is solid, the PoC is missing several key features and has some minor issues that would need to be addressed in a production-ready application:

+    1. Networking and Peer Management

+    No Downloader Thread Management: The download_thread_func is fire-and-forget (g_thread_new).
+The CascadeState has a downloaderThread member, but it's never initialized or used to manage the thread (e.g., joining or detaching the thread correctly       upon completion or cancellation).
+This will lead to resource leaks if not fixed.

+    No Stop/Cancel for Downloader: There's no mechanism (like an std::atomic<bool> in MultiPeerDownloader) to stop an ongoing download.
+The worker threads run until tasks.empty().
+The UI has no "Stop Download" button or signal to trigger this.

+    Basic Peer Selection: The MultiPeerDownloader::worker iterates through all peers and stops on the first successful connection.
+A more robust client would:

+        Track peer performance (speed, failure rate).

+        Rotate peers more intelligently.

+        Implement a proper distributed hash table (DHT) or tracker client to find more peers dynamically (the current peer list is static, pulled from the .cascade file).

+    ```

 Mimics the style of use in P2P torrenting programs.
 Many of the above ideas for future work would be needed to allow users to use this outside of their local-network.

 Share and attempt to extend this concept into a fully usable copy I would love to see it.